1 / 1

 Located in the South of Colfax Nightlife District, The Church is where beautiful people, beautiful music and a beautiful vibe come together within a spectacular setting of stained glass art, Gothic architecture, 70' ceilings, a sushi bar and multiple dance floors in 10 rooms and three floors.

-Located in the South of Colfax Nightlife District, Vinyl consists of five rooms and four floors of high-energy beats, a state-of-the-art sound system, international DJs, live music, fire pits and a rooftop patio with incredible views of Denver.
+Located in the South of Colfax Nightlife District, Club Vinyl consists of five rooms and four floors of high-energy beats, a state-of-the-art sound system, international DJs, live music, fire pits and a rooftop patio with incredible views of Denver.
 Spend an evening at one of the best dance clubs in Denver and experience Denver like a local.